rpivo/hetzner-kubernetes/README.md

 - Argo CD setup
 - Prometheus setup, tracking a single metric just to validate it's working (with docs on scaling up)
 - Grafana setup

+## Prerequisites

+This guide assumes you have:

+- a Hetzner account
+- a private Docker repo
+- an application that is ready to serve and will accept GET requests (and optionally has a domain name)

 <hr />